-An extension from not wanting to lead a sexless life is just generally not having a soul-mate or companion there whenever you desire.
-Most would agree that the emotional loss of a breakup is probably more emphatic than the physical loss and so a lot of people avoid that situation completely regarding breaking up, even if deep down they know they want to.
+An extension from not wanting to lead a sexless life is just generally not having a companion there whenever you desire.
+Most would agree that the emotional loss of a breakup is more distressing than the physical loss.
+A lot of people try to avoid that situation completely, even if deep down they know they want to end the relationship.

 Too much investment to just throw away:

 If you’ve been in a relationship for several years, it is quite difficult to simply walk away from it, even if you know it is the right thing to do.
-The thought of having to start all over again and spend at least another couple of years getting to the same stage with someone new is a rather intimidating one.
+The thought of having to start all over again and spend at least another couple of years getting to the same stage with someone new is a rather daunting prospect.

-What you have to realise is that the longer you stay in a crestfallen relationship, the longer you are postponing finding the person you are really meant to be with.
-Whether you have been with your partner for four weeks or four years, the only time that matters is NOW, so make sure your decisions are not ones influenced by past feelings but ones influenced by current feelings.
+What you must realise is that the longer you stay in an unsatisfactory and unchangeable relationship, the longer you are postponing finding the person you are really meant to be with.
+Whether you have been with your partner for four weeks or four years, the only time that matters is NOW, so make sure your decisions are based on current feelings rather than past feelings.

 It should be quite obvious by now what the only reason to stay in a relationship is…